MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-local-source.md

 Note that when you download Microsoft 365 Apps to a folder that already contains the same build, the ODT will conserve your network bandwidth by downloading only the missing files.
 For example, if you use the ODT to download Microsoft 365 Apps in English and German to a folder that already contains Microsoft 365 Apps in English, only the German language pack will be downloaded.

-If you run into problems, make sure you have the newest version of the ODT and make sure your configuration file and command reference the correct location.
+If you run into problems, make sure you have the newest version of the ODT and your configuration file and command reference the correct locations.
 You can also troubleshoot issues by reviewing the log file in the %temp% folder.

 ## Step 6: Download the installation files for Monthly Enterprise Channel

-From a command prompt, run the ODT executable in download mode and with a reference to the configuration file for the Monthly Enterprise Channel configuration file:
+From a command prompt, run the ODT executable in download mode and with a reference to the Monthly Enterprise Channel configuration file:

  `\\server\share\Microsoft365Apps\setup.exe /download \\server\share\Microsoft365Apps\configuration-mec.xml`